 WHAT TO EXPECT:

-Most of the field excursions will entail a considerable amount of walking, much of it on uneven, trail-less, lava flows.
-We will cover 6/8 miles on average in an afternoon, as well as over 12 miles on two, day-long excursions.
+Most of the field excursions will entail a considerable amount of walking, much of it on uneven, trail-less, lava flows including some steep climbs over very uneven terrain.
+We will cover 6 to 8 miles on average in an afternoon, as well as over 12 miles on two, day-long excursions.
 If you are not in shape to do this, please spend time getting in shape before you get to Hawaii.
 Experience has shown that many people develop aches and pains after a few days of hiking; we’ll always have a large first-aid kit in the field, but you should bring your own personal supply of Ibuprofen (Advil, Aleve, Motrin) along.
 You will need a knapsack or large fanny pack to hold your notebook and water bottles (you will need to drink lots of water in the field).
 You will need a good pair of walking boots with Vibram soles which you have already broken in!
 When you visit the active lava flow, you will also need long pants, a long sleeve shirt and a pair of leather gloves to protect you – if you should fall on the fresh lava surface.
 A flashlight is essential and a head-mounted light is even better for lava tube and nighttime excursions.
 Bring extra batteries and especially extra light bulbs.
 The KMC store may not stock your model of battery or bulb.

 You must purchase a notebook for recording data when you are in the field.
-Since it is likely to be wet at least some of the time, you are advised to purchase a waterproof field book (which is available at UCD Bookstore).
+Since it is likely to be wet at least some of the time, you are advised to purchase a waterproof field book (I can order a box and you purchase them from me).
 You will be required to hand in your field notebook as part of the write-ups for selected field exercises.
 These write-ups will also entail some drafting of geologic maps or cross-sections, thus you will need to bring a plastic ruler (metric scale) and a small set of colored pencils.
 You will also need a hand lens (10X is fine) for examining rocks.

 Expect highs in the upper 70s and lows in the upper 50s at Kilauea (whose rim is at 4000 feet) the weather is very changeable and it may rain or mist nearly every day, especially in the afternoons.
 I generally just wear some baggy pants and a T-shirt, however, but carry a light rain jacket.
 Ponchos don’t work very well in the wind.
 You will probably want a pile jacket for the evenings.